stagerightlabs/symfony-starter/README.md

 By using an absolute path in the alias definition we can now interact with this application from anywhere on our host machine not just the project root.

+## Action Classes

+In an effort to pursue both skinny entities and skinny controllers I have set up 'Action' classes to encapsulate business logic.
+They serve a similar purpose as a traditional service class, except that the intention is to limit each action class to a single job.
+This project includes the `stagerightlabs/actions` package which provides an base action class with some helper methods.
+This allows the action class to perform business logic and also serve as a DTO for the outcome of the action.
+More info here: https://github.com/stagerightlabs/actions.

 ## Code Formatting

 This project uses [`friendsofphp/php-cs-fixer`](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to automate code formatting.
 It is configured to use the [Symfony](https://symfony.com/doc/current/contributing/code/standards.html) formatting standard but many other standards are available.
 To format the code in the `src` directory run this command: